Sabi\'a: Portuguese Large Language Models: Evaluation on

 Following Srivastava et al~\cite{srivastava2022beyond}, we adopt the Normalized Preferred Metric (NPM) as our primary evaluation measure:

-where $N$ is the number of evaluation datasets, $\texttt{[raw preferred metric]}_i$ is the score obtained by the model on the $i$-th dataset, $\texttt{[random score]}_i$ is the score of a random model (e.g., 50\% for a binary classification task) and $\texttt{[high score]}_i$ is the highest possible score on that dataset.
-The preferred metric and random score for each dataset is presented in Table~\ref{tab:dataset_summary}.
+where $N$ is the number of evaluation datasets, $\texttt{[raw preferred metric]}_i$ is the score obtained by the model on the $i$-th dataset, $\texttt{[random score]}_i$ is the score of a random model (e.g., 50\% for a binary classification task) and $\texttt{[high score]}_i$ is the highest possible score on that dataset, which is either 1 or 100.
+The preferred metric and random score for each dataset are presented in Table~\ref{tab:dataset_summary}.
 The rationale behind employing NPM rather than a straightforward average across all datasets is to mitigate the undue influence of datasets with inherently high scores, such as binary classification datasets, which could otherwise outweigh datasets characterized by lower scores.